-Join Aaron Quigley for an in-depth discussion in this video Previewing in Adobe Edge Inspect, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Previewing in Adobe Edge Inspect, part of Learning Captivate 8.

 In addition to previewing your entire project, there's a few other ways that you can preview changes that you've made to your Adobe Captivate projects.
 Let's go ahead and click back on the Preview button and take a look at our options.
 If you have animations on the slide, or you have things that happen based on the slide's time signature, you can simply click Play Slide.
 This is not going to create the slide into HTML5, but it is going to move through the animations in the view that you're currently in.
 If you have multiple slides and you want to start the presentation just from the slide that you're working on, you can choose Start From this Slide.
 There's also a button that defaults to play just the Next 5 slides, so it's going to create a mini project only using the slides you're currently on, plus four additional ones.